kevintpeng/Learn-Something-Every-Day/UWaterloo/CS240: Data Structures and Data Management.md

 - &Theta; describes the set of functions asymptotically equal to g
 - o is describes functions strictly less than g
 - &omega; is strictly greater than g
+- `c` offsets a transformation of the function, while `n0` describes the "sufficiently large" factor during comparison

 "Best Case & Worst Case" refer to instances of inputs into the algorithm, but this has nothing to do with upper/lower bounds.
+Lets look at a contrived example:
+- best and worst cases can have a range; suppose we introduce a probabilistic, nondeterministic factor (contrieved example in class)

 Proof: first derive an appropriate c and n<sub>0</sub>, then show that desired relationship holds for all n ≥ n<sub>0</sub>
 - 0≤2n2+3n+11≤cn2 foralln≥n0.